MCPTotal

 agent builderagentkitmcp hostingmcp serversopenai

 This week, OpenAI introduced its new agent-building platform, featuring AgentKit and Agent Builder.
-Agent Builder provides a canvas, similar to Zapier and n8n, where users can draw control flows, drag and drop components to build automated workflows.
+Agent Builder provides a canvas, similar to Zapier and n8n, where users can draw control flows and drag-and-drop components to build automated workflows.

-Whether you prefer to draw it or write code to automate your workflow, OpenAI’s tools make MCP servers easily integrable.
+Whether you prefer to draw it or write code to automate your workflow, OpenAI’s tools make MCP servers easy to integrate.

 In this post, I show you how to use MCPTotal (mcptotal.io) to further simplify the integration of MCP servers, while safely isolating your tools and gaining the advantage of security logs and audits.